tgenman/STEM_vault/notes/math/algebra/linal/Matrix Scalar Multiplication.md

 TARGET DECK: math::linal
 START
 math_complex
-TITLE: Properties Matrix Scalar Multiplication
+FRONT: Properties Matrix Scalar Multiplication
-DESCRIPTION:
+BACK:
 Let $A \in \mathbb{R}^{m \times n}$ and $\lambda \in \mathbb{R}$.
 Then $\lambda A = K$, $K_{ij} = \lambda a_{ij}$.
 Practically, $\lambda$ scales each element of $A$.
 For $\lambda, \psi \in \mathbb{R}$, the following holds: